onflow/sdks/README.md

 Scripts:
 - [ ] submit a script and parse the response
-- [ ] submit a script with arguments and parse the response
+- [ ] submit a script with arguments
+- [ ] create a script that returns complex structure and parse the response

 Accounts:
 - [ ] retrieve an account by address